Porsche Cayenne: Guinness World Record

-On 1 May 2017, a 2017 Porsche Cayenne S Diesel set the Guinness World Record for heaviest aircraft pulled by a production car.
-The Cayenne towed a 265-ton Air France Airbus A380 to a distance of 42 meters, breaking the previous 2013 record of a Nissan Patrol towing a 170-ton Ilyushin Il-76 to a distance of 50 meters.
-After the attempt Porsche repeated the test using a petrol-powered Cayenne Turbo S with 800 Nm of torque, 50 Nm less than the S Diesel, in an effort to prove the Cayenne's remarkable ability.
+On 1 May 2017, a 2017 Porsche Cayenne S Diesel set the Guinness World Record for the heaviest aircraft pulled by a production car.
+The Cayenne towed a 265-tonne Air France Airbus A380 a distance of 42 metres, breaking the previous 2013 record set by a Nissan Patrol towing a 170-tonne Ilyushin Il-76 a distance of 50 metres.
+Porsche repeated the test using a petrol-powered Cayenne Turbo S with 800 Nm of torque, 50 Nm less than the S Diesel, to further demonstrate the Cayenne's towing capability.